Johnny Sekka

-Johnny Sekka (born Lamine Sekka, 21 July 1934 – 14 September 2006) was a Senegalese actor.
+Johnny Sekka (born Lamine Secka, 21 July 1934 – 14 September 2006) was a Senegalese actor.

 Early life and move to Europe

-He was born Lamine Sekka in Dakar, Senegal, the youngest of five siblings; his Gambian father died shortly after his birth.
+He was born Lamine Secka in Dakar, Senegal to a Wolof family, the youngest of five siblings; his Gambian father died shortly after his birth.
 When he was still young, his Senegalese mother sent him to live with an aunt in Georgetown (now Janjanbureh) in the Gambia, but he ran away to live on the streets in the capital, then known as Bathurst (now Banjul).

 During the Second World War he found employment as an interpreter at an American air base in Dakar.
 He then worked on the docks.
-When he was 20, he stowed away on a ship to Marseilles, France, and lived for three years in Paris.
+When he was 20, he stowed away on a ship to Marseille, France, and lived for three years in Paris.

-He arrived in London, England in 1952, and served for two years in the Royal Air Force, where he first received the nickname "Johnny", but then Caribbean actor Earl Cameron persuaded him to become an actor, and he attended RADA.
+He arrived in London, England in 1952, and served for two years in the Royal Air Force, where he first received the nickname "Johnny", but then Bermudian actor Earl Cameron persuaded him to become an actor, and he attended RADA.
 He became a stagehand at the Royal Court Theatre, and appeared on stage in various plays from 1958.

 He had a small part in the 1958 film version of Look Back in Anger, directed by Tony Richardson, who had seen him on stage.
 He took a leading role in the 1961 film Flame in the Streets, playing the Jamaican boyfriend of the (white) daughter (played by Sylvia Syms) of a liberal working-class trades unionist (played by John Mills).
+He also had a leading role in the 1961 film for ITV, The Big Pride, by Guyanese writer Jan Carew and Jamaican writer Sylvia Wynter.
+The film was set in then British Guiana; Sekka's character was a young prisoner who broke out with his older mentor.

 He lived for a period in Paris, where he met his future wife, Cecilia Enger.
 He continued in British films during the 1960s, portraying stereotypical roles, such as a manservant in the film Woman of Straw (1964), and in other films, such as East of Sudan (1964), Khartoum (1966) and The Last Safari (1967).
 He also appeared on television, in programmes such as The Human Jungle, Z-Cars, Dixon of Dock Green, Gideon's Way, Danger Man, and a 1968 episode of The Avengers.